bkavalar/Get_Clean_Data_Final/README.md

 ##Final Script File - run_analysis.R and Data Submitted

 The code below describes how I used the UCI dataset files, cleaned them, reordered and combined them, to create the final tidy dataset required by the assignment.
 The Codebook.md file in this account describes in detail the format of the final tidy dataset file and all the variables used.
 The finalTidyDataset.csv is the output of the script used for this assignment.
 The run_analysis.R file is a downloadedable file for use in verifying the R script functions as described.
 Note the directories in the .R file if you wish to run it to import and export .csv files created from the UCI text files.

     #Final Project - Week 4 for Getting & Cleaning Data for JHU Data Science Course
     #Getting and clearing data from the UCI for Human Activity Recognition Using Smartphones Dataset
-    #Prepared by B. Kavalar - 23 July 2017
+    #Prepared by B. Kavalar - 24 July 2017

     #set working directory
-    setwd("C:/Backup/2017 IRAD/R Programming/JHU Data Science Course/Getting & Cleaning Data/Week 4/Project")
+    setwd("C:/Getting & Cleaning Data/Week 4/Project")

-    #read in csv files for X, Y, and Subject Test that were imported into Excel from the provided UCI text files
+    #read in csv files for X, Y, and Subject Test that were imported into Excel from the provided
+    UCI text files
     #x_test is the raw data results for each subject with 561 variables per row
     #y_test show what activity was being performed during each sample per row
     #subject_test is the subject number in the sample run - 1-30 subjects (people)